hayakumi-j/MMC/README.md

 For more information, see the references.

 # References

 1. Application of the fluctuation theorem for non-invasive force measurement in living neuronal axons.
-   K. Hayashi, Y. Tsuchizawa, M. Iwaki, Y. Okada Molecular Biology of the Cell 29:3017-3025 (2018).
+K. Hayashi, Y. Tsuchizawa, M. Iwaki, Y. Okada, Molecular Biology of the Cell 29:3017-3025 (2018). https://doi.org/10.1091/mbc.E18-01-0022